Best Crypto Cards in Venezuela (2026)

 Card Selection by Use Case

-• BTC savings tool: Kolo (2% BTC on cards with cashback, $0, 0% FX) - every swipe builds BTC savings
+- In Venezuela (resident pick): Kolo (2% BTC on cards with cashback, $0, 0% FX) - lists Venezuela; every swipe builds BTC savings

 Break-Even Math

 Formal sector salaries have partially recovered to $100-300/month (from a nadir of $2-10/month during peak hyperinflation).
 Freelancers and professionals with international clients earn $500-2,000/month.
 At $100/month, Kolo's $24/year in BTC cashback is still meaningful - that is 2% of annual spending returned as the only asset class that has reliably outperformed the bolivar over any time horizon.
-At $400/month, Tria Signature returns $107/year net of fees.
+At $400/month, Tria Signature returns about $35/year once its 1% FX and 0.5% fees are netted out, and stays negative below roughly $303/month of spend.

 Cost of Living by Area